 Import photos from iPhone via an easier way

-If you still can’t use Microsoft Photos, you could still import photos from iPhone to computer with AOMEI MBackupper.
-It’s a free professional iPhone backup software.
-You could enjoy a high-speed photo transfer with it.
+If you still can’t use Microsoft Photos, you could import photos from iPhone to computer with FoneTool.
+It’s a professional iPhone trnasfer software enabling you to easily backup/send photos from iPhone to computer with fast speed.

 Preview Photos: You are allowed to preview photos on your iPhone and select the needed ones to import rather than the entire folder.